Allia Business Centre

 A 12 month community led project to enhance the digital skills and ability to provide digital inclusion for more people in Peterborough.

-We are in the process of taking expressions of interest in the roll out of Digital Hubs in Peterborough click here to find out more
+We are in the process of taking expressions of interest in the roll out of Digital Hubs in Peterborough, so far we have 12 hubs signed up across the city – click here to find out how you can apply

 At the same time we are starting to develop our Digital Network, if you would like to learn what this involves and how you can participate please click here